Pancrelipase, Enteric-Coated Mini-tablets, in capsules.

 - skin reactions

 Tell your doctor immediately if you have severe or prolonged abdominal pain.
-Several children w
+Several children with cystic fib

 rosis who were taking high doses of pancreatic enzyme supplements have suffered from narrowing of the bowel and required an operation.